A semigroup approach to Finsler geometry: Bakry-Ledoux's isoperimetric inequality: Introduction

-where $\Lambda_F$ is the reversibility constant as in \eqref{eq:revF}.
+with $\Lambda_F$ in \eqref{eq:revF}.
 The inequality \eqref{eq:BL} improves \eqref{eq:needle} in the case where $N=D=\infty$ and $K>0$, and supports a conjecture that the sharp isoperimetric inequality in the non-reversible case is the same as the reversible case, namely $\Lambda_F^{-1}$ in \eqref{eq:needle} would be removed.

 The organization of this article is as follows: In Section~\ref{sc:prel} we review the basics of Finsler geometry, including the weighted Ricci curvature and the Bochner--Weitzenb\"ock formula.
-We slightly generalize the integrated form of the Bochner inequality in \cite{OSbw} to fit in our setting.
-Section~\ref{sc:heat} is devoted to a detailed study of the nonlinear heat semigroup and its linearizations.
-We improve the Bochner inequality under $\Ric_{\infty} \ge K$ and show the $L^1$-gradient estimate.
-Finally, we prove Bakry--Ledoux's Gaussian isoperimetric inequality in Section~\ref{sc:BL}.
+Section~\ref{sc:heat} is devoted to a detailed study of the nonlinear heat semigroup and its linearizations, we improve the Bochner inequality under $\Ric_{\infty} \ge K$ and show the $L^1$-gradient estimate.
+We prove the isoperimetric inequality in Section~\ref{sc:BL}.

 {\it Acknowledgements.} I am grateful to Kazumasa Kuwada for his suggestion to consider this problem and for many valuable discussions.
 I also thank Karl-Theodor Sturm and Kohei Suzuki for stimulating discussions.